markaxelus/EDA-AI-Assistant/src/data/reports/report.md

 - Total clusters: **6**
 - Feedback: [https://example.com/feedback](https://example.com/feedback)

-## Cluster cluster_0 — signal '<SIG>' is not connected to any module ports.
+## Cluster cluster_0 — signal '`<SIG>`' is not connected to any module ports.
 - Count: **1** | Tool: `iverilog`
 - Severity: `warning`

 **Explanation**
-This warning from iverilog indicates that a declared wire or reg signal within your Verilog module or testbench is not actively used for connecting to any port of an instantiated sub-module, nor is it assigned a value or used in any logic expression.
-It suggests a potentially redundant or unused signal declaration.
+This warning indicates that a declared signal (wire or reg) within a Verilog module is not connected to any of the current module's ports, nor is it connected to any ports of sub-modules instantiated within it.
+This suggests the signal is either unused, misspelled in a connection, or part of an incomplete design.

 **Suggested fixes**
-- If the signal is genuinely unused and not required, remove its declaration to simplify the code.
+- Remove the signal declaration if it is genuinely unused and not intended for future use, to clean up the code.
-- If the signal was intended to connect to a sub-module port, verify the module instantiation and port mapping to ensure the signal is correctly associated with an actual port.
-- If the signal should be driven by or drive other logic within the module, ensure there are proper assignments or usages for it.
-- If the signal is intentionally declared but unused (e.g., for future expansion or debug), you can ignore the warning, though it's good practice to comment its purpose.
+- Verify the signal name for typos in port connections to sub-modules or when connecting to the parent module's ports.
+- Ensure the signal is properly driven or assigned a value, or correctly connected to a port of an instantiated sub-module or the current module's ports.

-## Cluster cluster_1 — syntax error near '<SIG>'
+## Cluster cluster_1 — syntax error near '`<SIG>`'
 - Count: **1** | Tool: `iverilog`
 - Severity: `error`

 **Explanation**
-This iverilog error signifies a Verilog syntax violation, typically caused by a missing statement terminator (semicolon) or an unclosed code block (e.g., `begin...end`, `always`, `initial`) immediately preceding the `endmodule` keyword.
-The parser encountered `endmodule` when it expected a different token to complete a previous construct or statement.
+This error signifies a violation of Verilog syntax rules, where the iverilog parser encountered the `endmodule` keyword at an unexpected location.
+This typically means the actual error is in the lines immediately preceding `endmodule`, such as an incomplete statement, an unclosed block, or a missing punctuation mark that causes `endmodule` to appear prematurely or out of context.

 **Suggested fixes**
-- Check for a missing semicolon (`;`) at the end of the statement or declaration on the line immediately preceding the `endmodule` keyword.
+- Check for a missing semicolon (`;`) on the statement directly preceding `endmodule` or any other statement within the module.
-- Ensure all `begin` blocks have a corresponding `end` and that `always` or `initial` blocks are properly terminated before `endmodule`.
+- Ensure all block constructs like `begin...end`, `case...endcase`, `function...endfunction`, `task...endtask`, and `specify...endspecify` are correctly opened and closed.
-- Verify that `endmodule` is not prematurely placed or nested within another module or block definition.
+- Verify that there are no unclosed parentheses `()` or square brackets `[]` within expressions, port lists, or array declarations.
-- Examine the lines just before `endmodule` for any other Verilog syntax issues, such as unmatched parentheses, brackets, or incorrect keyword usage.
+- Review the code lines immediately before `endmodule` for typos, incorrect keywords, or illegal characters.

-## Cluster cluster_2 — Unable to elaborate module '<SIG>'.
+## Cluster cluster_2 — Unable to elaborate module '`<SIG>`'.
 - Count: **1** | Tool: `iverilog`
 - Severity: `error`

 **Explanation**
-Elaboration is the process where iverilog builds the design hierarchy, resolves module instances, and creates a simulation model.
-This error signifies that the simulator could not find the definition for the specified module or encountered a critical issue while attempting to instantiate it, thereby preventing the creation of the executable simulation model.
+This error indicates that iverilog could not find the definition of the specified module or resolve its hierarchy during the elaboration phase.
+This usually happens when the source file containing the module definition is not included in the compilation, or there's a mismatch in the module name.

 **Suggested fixes**
-- Ensure all Verilog/SystemVerilog source files containing module definitions, including the specified module and any modules it instantiates, are explicitly passed to the iverilog command.
+- Ensure all Verilog source files that define the module and any sub-modules are included in the `iverilog` command.
-- Verify that the module name in the instantiation (e.g., `counter_tb u_dut (...)`) exactly matches the module definition (e.g., `module counter_tb (...);`) including case-sensitivity.
+- Verify the exact module name matches between its definition (`module <name> ... endmodule`) and its instantiation or top-level specification.
-- Check the source file containing the definition of the specified module for any syntax errors, as parsing failures can lead to elaboration issues.
-- If the module's definition is in a file located in a different directory, use `iverilog -I <path>` or `iverilog +incdir+<path>` to add the directory to iverilog's search path.
+- Check for syntax errors within the module's definition or its instantiation that might prevent successful parsing.
+- If using include directories (`-I` option), confirm the paths are correct and the module's definition file is located within one of them.

-## Cluster cluster_3 — Executing Verilog-<NUM> frontend.
+## Cluster cluster_3 — Executing Verilog-`<NUM>` frontend.
 - Count: **1** | Tool: `yosys`
 - Severity: `info`